-Majority of Brazil top court panel votes to convict Bolsonaro of coup plot
+Brazil Supreme Court sentences Bolsonaro for 27 years in coup plot

 In 2023, the former president was barred by Brazil’s top electoral court from running in elections until 2030 for spreading unfounded claims about Brazil’s electronic voting system.

-United States President Donald Trump has called his ally’s trial a “witch-hunt”, hitting Brazil with 50 percent tariffs, imposing sanctions against the presiding judge and revoking visas for most members of Brazil’s high court.
+United States President Donald Trump has called his ally’s trial a “witch-hunt”, hitting Brazil with 50 percent tariffs, imposing sanctions against the presiding judge Alexandre de Moraes and revoking visas for most members of Brazil’s high court.
 Trump said on Thursday that he was very unhappy about Bolsonaro’s conviction.

+In a statement, US Secretary of State Marco Rubio said the US would “respond accordingly to this witch hunt”.

+“The political persecutions by sanctioned human rights abuser Alexandre de Moraes continue, as he and others on Brazil’s supreme court have unjustly ruled to imprison former President Jair Bolsonaro,” Rubio said.

 Antiestablishment anger